 - Editors Rating: 9/10

 Instead of using deer antlers, this product makes use of cast resin to make the handle and stand.
 Wolf artwork is painted on the blade of the knife, which shows an image of a wolf with a winter background.
 The blade is also not sharpened.
+You can learn more on how to sharpen a blade.
 The handle has a rough look and feel to it with a wolf and two pawprints.
 The stand represents the head of a wolf along with mountains and three trees.
 The stand and knife are also hand painted.
 This product is best used for display purposes and not for cutting.

 Native American Knives Guide